pzol/deterministic/README.md

   either  { |v| "either #{v}"}
 end # => "either 1"
 ```
-Note: the inner value has been unwrapped!
+Note1: the inner value has been unwrapped!
 Note2: only the last matching pattern block will be executed

 The result returned will be the result of the last `#try` or `#let`